An Attempt at Exhausting Oneself

 Individual talks

-Present what is one problem you don’t manage to solve and why (8 students, 12 minutes per student)
+Present what is one problem you don’t manage to solve and why (all students, 6 minutes per student)

 For week 8

-Publish your website online and share me the link and a folder with your full website that shouldn’t be bigger than 10MB (10,000KB).
-Prepare a 12-minute final presentation of your work, focusing on your process, your research and your experiments.
-Fill in the Self-assessment form, based on the criteria listed below.
+Publish your website and send me the link along with a folder of your full site (no larger than 10MB / 10,000KB).
+Prepare a 12-minute final presentation focused on your process, research, and experiments.
+Fill in the self-assessment form based on the criteria listed below.

 13:30